ham2k/adif4/README.md

 ### The proposal:

-* Produce a [new "epoch"](https://www.adif.org/316/ADIF_316.htm#Header_Field_ADIF_VER) of the standard: ADIF 4.
+* Produce a [new "epoch"](https://www.adif.org/316/ADIF_316.htm#Header_Field_ADIF_VER) of the standard: **ADIF 4**.
 * Make all ambiguous details regarding encodings in the standard more explicit.
-* Define a new "encoding" header so that apps can explicitly state which encoding they are using.
+* Define a new `ENCODING` header so that apps can explicitly state which encoding they are using.
-* Declare "US-ASCII" as the default encoding, and require apps to support importing and exporting it in order to be considered "compliant".
+* Declare "US-ASCII" as the default encoding, and require apps to support importing and exporting it in order to be considered compliant.
-* Declare that apps can reject encodings they don't support, and still be considered "compliant", but explain to the user that the rejection was due to an unexpected encoding, provide a list of supported encodings, and point the user to the page at https://fixes.adif.org/, which provides users with tools to fix encoding issues and convert between encodings.
+* Declare that apps can reject encodings they don't support, and still be considered compliant, but explain to the user that the rejection was due to an unexpected encoding, provide a list of supported encodings, and point the user to the page at https://fixes.adif.org/, which provides users with tools to fix encoding issues and convert between encodings.
 * Suggest that apps should support "UTF-8" imports and exports.
 * Suggest that apps should support "Latin1" imports, and might even consider this the default encoding when importing pre-ADIF 4 files.
 * Allow apps to attempt to detect, and correct, possible mis-encodings in files that do not have an "encoding" header.